Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 - ACCOUNTADMIN rights on the Snowflake account where you will install the connector.

 ### What You’ll Learn
-- How to set up the Snowflake Connector for ServiceNow®.
+- How to set up the Snowflake Connector for ServiceNow®
 - How to ingest ServiceNow® data into Snowflake
 - How to stop the connector to avoid unnecessary costs in a development environment.
 ### What You’ll Need